DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 # Taller Rooms

 - Andre, Leo, and I were in a call and we were looking for ways to make the levels more interesting
-- Somebody then brought up the idea of using Elden Ring's library as a reference & interiors as whole as references for what the spaces should look like (an idea that I like)
+- Somebody then brought up the idea of using Elden Ring's levels as a reference & interiors as whole as references for what the spaces should look like (an idea that I like)
+	- Specifically, we can look at interior spaces in Raya Lucaria
 - Andre then brought up how tall Elden Ring's rooms are.
 They really make the space feel grand.

 # Leo's Revised Level